 Paging

 For details on frequency hopping, see the section “Frequency hopping”.
-Paging records will be carried by M-PDCCH-scheduled PDSCH transmission (notifications may be carried by stand-alone M-PDCCH transmission, though).
-For details on M-PDCCH, see the section “M-PDCCH (‘Physical downlink control channel for MTC’)”.
+Paging records will be carried by MPDCCH-scheduled PDSCH transmission (notifications may be carried by stand-alone MPDCCH transmission, though).
+For details on MPDCCH, see the section “MPDCCH (‘Physical downlink control channel for MTC’)”.
 For details on PDSCH, see the section “PDSCH”.